smucclaw/documentation/docs/quickstart-installation.rst

 You can rename this copy to a name of your choosing, or leave the default name as it is.

 --------------------------------------------------------
-2. Choose where you want to copy the LegalSS spreadsheet
+b.
+Choose where you want to copy the LegalSS spreadsheet
 --------------------------------------------------------

 Choose where you want to copy the spreadsheet.
 By default, it is copied to "My Drive"

 .. image:: ../images/choose-where-to-clone-project.png
     :class: with-border
-    :width: 300px
+    :width:` 300px

 This will be your copy of the |LegalSS_spreadsheet|.